 Earlier this year Google pushed its next operating system, dubbed Android 11, to Pixel users.
-The company has issued several versions of its Developer Preview but the update will expand to a full blown beta in June.
+The company’s Developer Preview recently expanded into a full blown beta.

-Google hasn’t outlined the details in full, but we expect devices outside the Pixel family to take part in the beta testing process.
-The beta will stretch over the course of several weeks culminating with a release for Pixel devices (and perhaps some other Android-powered devices) sometime in the third quarter.
+The Android 11 beta will stretch over the course of August culminating with a release for Pixel devices (and perhaps some other Android-powered devices) sometime in the third quarter, probably early September.

 With the Android 11 release getting closer and Samsung’s Android 10 roll out slowing down, Galaxy users are starting to think about the future.

-While some Android OEMs are talking about Android 11, Samsung has remained silent.
-That probably won’t change for a few months.
+While some Android OEMs started talking about Android 11 months, Samsung remained silent.
+That changed after the launch of the Galaxy Note 20.

-Samsung is staying quiet, but thanks to rumors and traditions, we can put together an overview for those of you curious about Android 11.
+Samsung has confirmed early Android 11 plans.
+And thanks to that information, rumors and traditions, we can put together an overview for those of you curious about Android 11.

 In this guide we’re going to take you through what you should know about Android 11 if you currently own, or if you’re planning to buy a Galaxy S20, Galaxy Note 20, Galaxy Note 10, Galaxy S10, Galaxy Note 9, Galaxy S9, Galaxy S8, Galaxy Note 8, or another Galaxy device.